 1. What can I take from other subjective areas that are useful for my classes advances with regards to the content of the school subject(s) I teach

-2. Identifying and promoting competences associated with key learning outcomes to the readiness of my students
+2. Identifying and promoting competences associated with key learning outcomes

 3. Updating my knowledge with the most recent